This is an annex to the Index of Mathematicians. The following entries in that index are elusive on the web as people however ubiquitous

 instructor at the Royal Naval College, Greenwich, then returning to Cambridge as a coach in 1899 ("Geometry at Cambridge, 1863–1940",

 Presumably not the educationalist who was working at the same time.
 There was a chemist of this name also active and it is plausible that a chemist might have published on tilings.
-The original article by Robin is available online but gives no affilliation.
+However, the original article by Robin in La Nature is categorised under "Variétés. -- Généralités. -- Statistique" rather than "Chimie".
+The article is available online but gives no affilliation.